shaiss/mcp-near-rubric/README.md

 ## 📚 Documentation

 - [NEAR Rubric: Category Breakdown](docs/near_rubric.md): Friendly, human-readable overview of the rubric categories and scoring guidelines.
+- [Testing Guide](docs/testing_mcp_server.md): Step-by-step workshop for testing the MCP server with your NEAR projects.

 ## 🔄 Integration with Cursor